How to Simplify your Daily Schedule

 A few ideas are:

-- On overly booked days premake meals to take and eat in the car.
+- On overly booked days, premake meals to take and eat in the car.
 Healthy foods will help kids not get stressed or worn out.
-Premake what you can and make grab-and-go options ready for anyone that needs them.
+Premake what you can and make grab-and-go options ready for anyone who needs them.

 - Set up your car for homework.
 You can create homework totes with supplies so your kids can work on lessons or projects in between activities.